John II of Rosenberg: Biography

-His parents were Ulrich II of Rosenberg and Catherine of Wartenberg.
-From March 1445 to April 1446, John held several posts at the court of the Duke Henry XVI of Bavaria-Landshut.
+John's parents were Ulrich II of Rosenberg and Catherine of Wartenberg.
+From March 1445 to April 1446, he held several posts at the court of the Duke Henry XVI of Bavaria-Landshut.
 His father had abdicated in 1451, during his lifetime, and transferred his possessions to his sons.
-The eldest son Henry IV was to represent his younger brothers John and Jošt II.
+The eldest son Henry IV of Rosenberg was to represent his younger brothers John and Jošt II.
 Jošt II, being the second son, had joined the clergy, so when Henry IV died in 1457, John came to rule the Rosenberg estates.
 King Ladislaus the Posthumous appointed him as Landeshauptmann of Silesia in that same year.
 After Ladislaus's death in November 1457, John continued to serve as under the new king, George of Poděbrady.
 John had supported George's election, even though John was a devout Catholic and George was a Hussite.
 This led to clashes with John's father Ulrich II.
 It has been suggested that George may have bought John's vote, since he was a principal creditor of the Rosenberg estates.

 At George's request, John and his army fought the battle of Jihlava.
 They won and on 15 November 1458 a peace treaty was signed, which obligated the City of Jihlava to pay tribute to King George.

 The Rosenberg estates were heavily in debt, due to ongoing armed conflict and due to the conflicts fought during his father's reign.
 John had to pawn or sell several properties.
 On 4 March 1458, he pledged the castle and lordship of Helfenburk to John Popel of Lobkowicz.
 Later he sold Helfenburk to Mikuláš Přechov of Čestic, from whom he bought it back when his financial situation had improved.
 In 1464, he had to sell the town and castle of Rosemberg to John Popel of Lobkowicz.
 On 31 August 1459, he pledged a large part of his possessions to his brother Jošt II, though this may have been a sham transaction to confirm the solvency of the Rosenbergs.